nycki93/cookbook/src/index.md

 # apt upgrade
 ```

-finally, if you're on a Raspberry Pi, then `avahi-daemon` is installed automatically. if not, you may need to install it yourself. this program broadcasts your hostname to the network, so you can log in remotely without configuring anything on your router.
+finally, if you're on a Raspberry Pi, then `avahi-daemon` is installed automatically. if not, you may need to install it yourself. this program broadcasts your hostname to the network, so you can log in remotely without configuring your router.

 ```
 # apt install avahi-daemon